-Laguna Hills, CA – Nov.
-26, 2019 – BMW of North America is recalling certain 1999 – 2001 323i, 325i, 328i and 330i and 2000 – 2001 323Ci, 325Ci, 328Ci, 330Ci, 323iT, and 325iT vehicles equipped with Takata-manufactured Non-Azide Driver air bag Inflators (NADI).
-This recall follows Takata’s own recall of the specific NADI units on November 26.
+Laguna Hills, CA – November 26, 2019 – BMW of North America is recalling certain 1999 – 2001 323i, 325i, 328i and 330i and 2000 – 2001 323Ci, 325Ci, 328Ci, 330Ci, 323iT, and 325iT vehicles equipped with Takata-manufactured Non-Azide Driver airbag Inflators (NADI).

-Timeline of Events
+Timeline of events